Chr15w1986/Metal-Re-injectionPP4/TESTING.md

   There were 2 parts of the site that were inaccesible and due to this I was unable to check them with the tool.
   * These were:
-    - Mytracks page, Internal server error.
+    - Mytracks page, Internal server error
-    - Rate a track page, User must be signed in, WAVE wouldn't allow me to sign in.
+    - Rate a track page, User must be signed in, WAVE wouldn't allow me to sign in

 </details>